Sarcross/KSAModding/docs/meta/code-doc-guide.md

 ### Members (classes and structs)
 When writing documentation for classes or structs, if it has public members add a section for those as well.
 For a detailed example go to the [bool2 example](/KSAModding/advanced-internals/code-docs/Brutal/Numerics/bool2/bool2/).

+### Methods (classes and structs)
+For classes and structs the methods are located in separate pages so after the members include a section that contains a list of methods and links to them.
+For a detailed example go to [bool2 example](/KSAModding/advanced-internals/code-docs/Brutal/Numerics/bool2/bool2/)

 ### Operators
 When writing documentation for classes or structs, if it has public operators add a section for those as well.
 For a detailed example go to the [bool2 example](/KSAModding/advanced-internals/code-docs/Brutal/Numerics/bool2/bool2/).